raspberrypi/documentation/README.md

 - [Setup / Quickstart](setup/README.md)
     - Getting started with your Raspberry Pi, including what you need and how to get it booted
 - [Installation](installation/README.md)
-    - Installing an Operating System on your Raspberry Pi
+    - Installing an operating system on your Raspberry Pi
 - [Usage](usage/README.md)
     - Basic examples to help you get started with the software installed by default in Raspbian
 - [Configuration](configuration/README.md)